openbmc/openbmc/poky/documentation/dev-manual/dev-manual-common-tasks.rst

    of the console output.
 You can enter the commands after the build completes to log error information into a common database, that can help you figure out what might be going wrong.
-For information on how to enable and use this feature, see the "
+For information on how to enable and use this feature, see the ":ref:`dev-manual/dev-manual-common-tasks:using the error reporting tool`" section.
-   Using the Error Reporting Tool
-   " section.

 The following list shows the debugging topics in the remainder of this
 section: